 The Ancient Greek symposia were gatherings of men of intelligence and good family to recline in comfort, eat, drink, and converse, on all manner of subjects.
-And though we no longer conceive of this sort of combination of socializing and intellectualizing as something only men or aristocrats do, the activity itself remains a pleasurable and valuable one, and we count ourselves fortunate when we find a circle of good, thoughtful people with whom to engage in it.
+And though we no longer conceive of this as something only men or aristocrats do, the activity itself remains a pleasurable and valuable one, and we count ourselves fortunate when we find a circle of good, thoughtful people with whom to engage in it.

 In the 21st century, the internet makes it possible to create such gatherings in cyberspace and to draw participants from around the globe.
 The Electric Agora seeks to capitalize on this remarkable technology and the opportunity that it presents for socializing around matters of common interest, both intellectual and aesthetic.

-Our subject matter will be broad, but not arbitrary.
-We seek to engage in thoughtful and entertaining conversation on philosophy and its many points of intersection with the humanities, the physical and social sciences, and the arts, including — but not limited to — their distinctive histories, methodologies, epistemologies, and the myriad roles they play in human society.
+We seek to engage in thoughtful and entertaining conversation on philosophy and its many points of intersection with the humanities, the physical and social sciences, the arts, politics, and popular culture, sometimes, with a dash of humor added to the mix.